17 Reasons Why There Is a Burning Smell When You Turn on Your Heater

 If you regularly use your heater, there is always the possibility that a foreign object will end up in it.
 If this occurs, you will most likely experience a burning smell.
 This is because a lot of debris can end up clogging the vents inside the unit, compromising the health and safety of those around you.

 If the thermostat is not allowing the heater to turn on, this is one of the possible causes of a burning smell.
 More often than not, you will notice this scent when you turn on your heat as your heater turns off as soon as it reaches a specific temperature.
 This happens because the thermostat is faulty and does not send any heat to the unit.

 Imagine turning on your heater and smelling something burning.
 You look around and find no source of the smell, but the burning smell continues.
 This is because you could have a gas leak, which could lead to carbon monoxide poisoning if the issue is left unchecked.
-When you suspect a gas leak, call Air Docs of the Treasure Coast to come to inspect your home for any leaks.
+When you suspect a gas leak, call Air Docs Heating & Cooling to come to inspect your home for any leaks.

 Just like any other appliance, your heater will eventually break down.
 This event is often referred to as “out of warranty.”
 If you have an older heater, you are more susceptible to experiencing a burning smell when you turn it on.
 This is because there are generally more parts inside the unit that have gone bad.

 6. THE HEATING ELEMENT

 If you are getting a burning smell from your heater, it could be that the heating element is bad.
 These are metal coils that are found inside your unit.
 If one of them has gone bad, it can be causing this smell to occur when the heater is turned on.
 When this happens, you will need to have the unit replaced.